M. C. Chagla: Last years and death

 "A great judge, a great citizen, and, above all, a great human being."

 Further facts

 Though born a Muslim, Chagla was more of an agnostic.

 The surname "Chagla" was not his original surname.
 In Chagla's autobiography, he recounted that in his youth, he was known as "Merchant" as both his father and grandfather were merchants.
 Hating the name due to its associations with money, he went to his grandfather one day and asked him as to what he should call himself.
-His grandfather promptly replied "Chagla" as his father, Chagla's great-grandfather, had had Chagla as his pet name, which in the Kutchi language means "favourite".
+His grandfather promptly replied "Chagla" as his father, Chagla's great-grandfather, had had Chagla as his pet name, which in the [Sindhi] language means "favourite".
 Chagla promptly adopted the new surname.